HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   sql_file="ajax_request_per_page.sql"
   )
 }}

+A median of 4 asynchronous requests are made per page on both mobile and desktop devices.
+This applies to the 50th percentile, i.e., the median desktop and mobile pages.

 If we look at the long tail and check the number of async requests for the 100th percentile, the difference in the devices is quite remarkable.
 The most asynchronous requests made by a desktop page is 623, which is eclipsed by the biggest mobile page, which makes 867 asynchronous requests!